SoftUni-Internal/interactive-content/EN/06-Spring-Data-Advanced-Querying/01-Retrieving-Data-By-Custom-Queries.md

 # Retrieving Data by Custom Queries

-As now we have heard of Spring-Data Framework, it's time to dig deep in the theory and

-see how we can really interact with it in the best way possible, in order to get the best result possible.
+It's time to have closer look in Spring-Data Framework, learn how to use it propertly and recieve the results we need.

 First let's start with the creation of our first Spring-Project.